Texas Property Water Profile

 Starting July 1, 2026, a new disclosure becomes part of selling property in Texas.
 TREC Form 61-0, the Seller's Disclosure About Groundwater and Surface Water Rights, asks sellers to share what they know about the water tied to a property: whether it sits inside a Groundwater Conservation District, whether it has water wells, and related groundwater and surface water details.

-The Texas Property Water Profile gathers those groundwater records for any Texas address into one document, so you can answer the form's groundwater and well questions from the record instead of from memory.
-It doesn't replace the disclosure, and it doesn't decide who legally owns the water.
+The Texas Property Water Profile gathers those groundwater records for any Texas address into one downloadable document in seconds.
 It gives you the facts to fill it out with confidence, and to hand a buyer something solid.

 What's Inside the Texas Property Water Profile